matejm/barrier-resilience/README.md

 ## Barrier Resilience

 This repository contains implementations of multiple algorithms solving the problem of barrier resilience in a rectangular domain.
-Repository is a part of my master's thesis.
+Repository is a part of my master's thesis which can be found [here](https://repozitorij.uni-lj.si/IzpisGradiva.php?id=151096).

 #### Prerequisites